-A: This is more appropriate for the Interactive Field Experience which requires you to simply engage with the age group with which you will be working.
+A: This is more appropriate for the Interactive Service with Youth Experience which requires you to simply engage with the age group with which you will be working.
 It is very important that each pre-service teacher experiences the process of creating a lesson and delivering it in a classroom setting.
 "Working with students" and "teaching a lesson with all of the required components and within a specific time-frame" are not the same.
 If you could design your interactions into a formal lesson delivery experience, perhaps you could then leverage the opportunity to complete the guest lesson delivery requirement.

 I completed a volunteer experience with students prior to the start of this course.
 May I use that experience to meet the requirements of the enhanced clinical experience.

 A: Unfortunately, the experience must be completed while you are taking the course.
 The good news is that this requirement now gives you an excuse to dedicate a few extra hours to help young people.

 Where can I complete my observation & guest lesson?